underwoodnoble/llm_codebase/README.md

     * PPL: llama

 ## Installation
-For most of the tasks, the following packages are required.
+For most of the tasks, use the following command to install the required packages.
 ```bash
 git clone https://github.com/underwoodnoble/llm_codebase.git
 cd llm_codebase
 pip install -r requirements/normal.txt
 ```
-For DPO, the following packages are required.
+For DPO, use the following command to install the required packages.
 ```bash
 pip install -r requirements/dpo.txt
 ```
-For llama1, the following packages are required.
+For llama1, use the following command to install the required packages.
 ```bash
 pip install -r requirements/llama1.txt
 ```